 Hajigak Pass is a high mountain pass at an elevation of 3.475m (11,401ft) above the sea level, located in Bamiyan Province in central Afghanistan.

-The road over the pass is mostly unpaved.
+The road to the summit is mostly unpaved.
 It’s called Kabul-Hajigak-Bamyan Highway.
 Avalanches, heavy snowfalls and landslides can occur anytime and can sometimes block some sections of the road, being extremely dangerous due to frequent patches of ice.
-The road over the pass is one of the two main routes from Kabul to Bamiyan.
+The road is one of the two main routes from Kabul to Bamiyan.
 There are numerous villages in this scarcely populated, rugged area.

 It’s a real challenging road and a true test of your vehicle and your stamina because the road abounds in twists and turns with wheels sometimes hanging above the precipice.
 Because the harsh climate of the area, the pass remains covered with snow during most of the year.
 Due the heavy snowfalls, the residents have to take their patients to hospital on donkeys.
 The road leads to the Hajigak Mine, the largest iron oxide deposit in Afghanistan and Asia’s biggest untapped iron ore deposits.

 To use information contained on this site is to do so at your own risk. dangerousroads.org is not responsible for the information contained in these pages.
 The website is for information purposes only and we assume no liability for decisions made as a result of the information provided here.
 You are still completely responsible for your decisions, your actions, and your safety.